 To get started with this project, I wanted to start with the concrete legs.
 I created the basic design and shape for the legs in SketchUp, and then I could build a form for the legs out out melamine.

 Building the form was basically the same process I used when I built my concrete sink form a few years back.
-Now, if you haven’t seen that project, I’ll leave a link down to that down below, as well.

 To build the form, I just ripped the melamine down to 2-1/2 inch strips and created the basic shape by cutting the 10 degree angled pieces and screwed it all together with drywall screws to match the dimensions of my SketchUp rendering.